Hněvnice

 Hněvnice is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Geography

 Hněvnice is located about 19 km west of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the flat hill Dobrák at 507 m above sea level.

 Transport

-The D5 motorway from Plzeň to the Czech-German border in Rozvadov passes through the southern part of the municipal territory.
+The D5 motorway from Plzeň to the Czech–German border in Rozvadov runs through the southern part of the municipal territory.